 There was a rumor that was going around in 2015, for sure, that perhaps there was some oil and gas in the lobbying interest.
 I thought, “We liked the idea of not having to deal with this.”
 You all know, a lot of times those entities are LLCs or LPs or something like that, that they probably liked the way they had that setup.
 Anyway, all water is under the bridge now.

-Those weren’t going to be recoverable as compensatory damages under that policy.
+So those weren’t going to be recoverable as compensatory damages under that policy.
 That was probably the motivator here a little bit to get that fixed.
-It was 2013 so it took a while for that to happen.
-I’ve been told that was the motivator on this bill.
+It was 2013, so it took a while for that to happen, but I’ve been told that was the motivator on this bill.
 That’s why it’s worded in the way that it’s worded and that was tailored to certain types of cases because those are the ones that typically find themselves in some coverage dispute.
 That’s the intended fix.

 That’s one of those.
 We always hear about unintended consequences.
 I’ve not done any drilling down on this particular bill to see if that issue came up in any discussions with the legislators who are pushing the bill.
 It wouldn’t surprise me if that is under the radar for some of these folks.
 It might have been talked about, I don’t know, everyone may have been able to figure out, “We can live with that.”

 Maybe so but for those of us that nerd out on supersedeas issues, we don’t get new developments all that often.
 This is one where we’re smiling thinking, “Can’t wait for the next breach of construction contract case to come up to see if we can test this.”

 A little fun fact associated with this bill is this bill was carried in the House by Representative Barbara Gervin-Hawkins.
 She’s a Democrat from San Antonio.
 For those of you who may recognize at least part of that last name and being from San Antonio, that may be of interest to you because I believe that was The Iceman’s sister.
 I could be wrong, but for certain they’re related.